MTDonovan/Evalit/README.md

 Evalit is a notepad calculator app that allows you to leverage your JavaScript knowledge to create custom functions.
-The aim of Evalit is to merge the freedom and ease of use of programs like Soulver and NoteCalc with the deep configurability of spreadsheet programs like LibreOffice Calc.
+The aim of Evalit is to merge the ease of use of programs like Soulver and NoteCalc with the deep configurability of spreadsheet programs like LibreOffice Calc.

-Evalit is not a drop-in replacement for full fledged live computing environments like Jupyter or Emacs with Org Mode.
-Instead, you can think of Evalit as being a step-up from conventional calculator apps that lack automation oriented tools.
+Evalit accepts conventional infix notation mathematical expressions with additional syntax built on top to allow you to define custom functions JavaScript that can be invoked at runtime using a pipeline operator.

-Evalit accepts conventional infix notation mathematical expressions (just as you learned in primary school) with additional syntax built on top to allow users to define custom functions JavaScript that can be invoked at runtime using a pipeline operator.
+Evalit is not a drop-in replacement for full fledged live computing environments like Jupyter.
+Instead, you can think of Evalit as being a step-up from a conventional calculator apps with additional automation oriented tools.

-# Syntax demo for people who can't be bothered to read instructions
+# Demo for people who can't be bothered to read instructions

 In the Evalit appdata directory's "user.defined.functions.js" file: